Is canola oil healthy? Some warn that canola oil is unnatural or even toxic. Should canola be banned from the cupboard?

 I got an email from a listener a while back who wrote that she had been a big fan of the podcast until I mentioned canola oil as a healthy choice.
 Like olive oil, canola is high in monounsaturated fats--the healthiest kind of fats--but it’s a better choice than olive oil when you want a neutral flavor.
-(Check out episode #14 for the whole story.)
+(See also: When to Use Olive Oil).

 In some circles, however, canola oil has gotten a very bad reputation.
 It’s said to be unnatural or even toxic.
 For this one listener, anyway, my recommendation of canola was enough to convince her that she couldn’t trust anything I said.